READ N TRY

 We can see that the query sometimes returns two rows for the same month, but it is easy to process the retrieved results in application logic.
 By analyzing NULL values it is easy to see if a row represents a number of hired employees or a number of orders.

-Sometimes we can aggregate the data further by injecting the combined query as a sub-query and group the data by common columns in the outer SELECT statement.
+Sometimes we can aggregate the data further by injecting the combined query as a sub-query and grouping the data by common columns in the outer SELECT statement.
 Here is an example where the records are grouped by year and month.
 We can group the results by those columns because they appear in both queries:

 SELECT Y, M, SUM(Hired) as Hired